 Importantly, this integration offers a value-added workflow that not only leverages the advanced machine-learning capabilities of MEWC but also benefits from the robust database management, initial analysis features, and output formatting of Camelot.
 For the user, this means a comprehensive, ‘full-stack solution’ for camera-trap-based wildlife monitoring, all within an open-source ecosystem.

-(iv) Integration of MEWC with the EcoAssist application
+(iv) Integration of MEWC with the AddaxAI application

-EcoAssist (van Lunteren 2023) is Python-based application which is designed to enable automatic species identification within a graphical user interface.
-The package allows the user to deploy MEWC classification models and post-process imagery without having to write code.
+AddaxAI (van Lunteren 2023) is Python-based application which is designed to enable automatic species identification within a graphical user interface.
+The package, previously called EcoAssist, allows the user to deploy MEWC classification models and post-process imagery without having to write code.
 Installation is automated and dependencies will be installed in virtual environments to avoid conflicts.
 Postprocessing features include folder separation, detection visualisation, cropping, label creation, and exporting results to CSV files.
 It will automatically run on NVIDIA or Apple Silicon GPU if detected and is available for Microsoft Windows, Apple macOS, and Linux.
-EcoAssist also offers an option to make custom models available for all users.
+AddaxAI also offers an option to make custom models available for all users.
 This system integrates well with the popular image-tagging software Timelapse (Greenberg et al. 2019a).

 (v) Case Study: Building a Classifier and Processing a Camera Service for Tasmanian Wildlife